vaibbhavk/mcp-fastapi-nextjs-gemini/README.md

 This project demonstrates how to build an MCP server that can be used with Claude Desktop and other MCP-compatible clients.
 It features:

 - A FastAPI backend that implements the MCP protocol
-- A Next.js frontend for interacting with the MCP server
+- A Next.js app for interacting with the MCP server
-- Integration with Google's Gemini API for text generation, image analysis, and chat
+- Integration with Google's Gemini API for text generation and image analysis
 - A clean, responsive UI built with Tailwind CSS

 ## Features

-- **Text Generation**: Generate text using Google's Gemini Pro model
+- **Text Generation**: Generate text using Google's Gemini 2.0 Flash model
 - **Image Analysis**: Analyze images using Gemini's multimodal capabilities
-- **Chat Interface**: Have multi-turn conversations with Gemini
 - **Tool Discovery**: Browse available MCP tools and their descriptions
 - **MCP Protocol Support**: Full implementation of the MCP protocol for tools and resources

 ## Prerequisites

-- Python 3.8+
+- Python 3.10+
-- Node.js 18+
+- Node.js 20+
 - Google API key for Gemini

 ## Installation